Getting an Interview

 - Can you tell me about a time you had to give bad news in a professional setting?
-View Answer
+1 Answer

-I applied through college or university and the process took 2 days – interviewed at Deloitte in October 2012.
+I applied through college or university.
+The process took 2 days – interviewed at Deloitte (Ithaca, NY) in October 2012.

 1st round - 1 hour, 30min behavioral, 30min case/calculation